 There are two types of vignetting: natural and artificial.
 Artificial vignetting is caused by components, such as the iris and fixtures among other things which lie in the optical path.
 These are to be dimensioned accordingly in the construction of the lens.

 With natural vignetting the intensity of illumination decreases towards the image edges.

-Generally valid is: E (a) = cos4*a with whereas a = angle of view and E = intensity of illumination.
+Generally valid is: E (a) = cos4*a whereas a = angle of view and E = intensity of illumination.

 In photography, a wide-angle lens is understood to be a lens with an angle of view greater than 55°.
 In order to cover more subject area, a wide-angle lens illustrates smaller.
 A wide-angle reduces the image scale.

 Extra Low Dispersion (XLD) lens elements are made from specialized ultra-high-grade glass that has lower dispersive properties than standard LD lenses (where refraction causes the dispersion of white light into spectral hues).
 The dispersive properties of the XLD lens are at a level similar to fluorite, and in combination with LD elements make for an optimal optical design that delivers best in class resolution with advanced axial chromatic and magnification aberration correction - major inhibitors of image quality enhancement.